RenierM26/pyHyypApi/README.md

 - Refine function output.
 It's all json at the moment.
 - Refine failed messages.
 Catching broad excepts.
 - Capture panic api...for obvious reasons.
-- What zone caused arm/arm stay not to work.
-Should be in the arm response but can't seem to find it.
-(The app reports this)
+- What zone caused arm/arm stay not to work. - Looks like GCM/Firebase push messages.
+Might also be mqtt for huawei devices that I should be able to integrate with....